 - h.
 Luminaries and lighting fixtures shall be made of durable and high-quality material for maximum resistance to vandalism and tampering.
 For example, use of die cast aluminum and powder coated materials allow for uncomplicated removal of graffiti and stickers, are non-staining, and corrosion resistant. - i.
 Lighting fixtures should be consistent with the architectural style of the building that it serves. - j.
 Lighting should be integrally designed as part of the built environment and should reflect a balance between lighting needs, contextual ambient light level, and the surrounding nighttime characteristics of Valley's Edge. - k.
 Any exterior lighting must shield the light bulb, so it cannot, in any way, be seen from adjacent development or from public viewpoints.
 Full cut-off fixtures, mounting heights and shielding should be utilized to effectively control glare.
 Lighting fixtures should include a device or feature such as vanes, louvers, fins, etc. that directs the light downward. - I. Lighting fixtures, if visible, should include frosted lenses that are semi- opaque to eliminate the view of the lamp source. - m.
 Ideal lighting for the preservation of Night Sky, the elimination of Light Trespass and light pollution contains luminaries where the effect of the light is seen and not the source. - n.
 Parking lots should provide areas for bicycle and motorcycle parking, as well as electric vehicle charging stations. - o.
-Architectural lighting, if proposed, should only be utilized to highlight special features and is subject to the state requirements limiting lighting levels on specific building elements. - p.
-Landscape lighting should be utilized to accent landscaping and pathways and be directed downward and away from the property line.
+Architectural lighting, if proposed, should only be utilized to highlight special features and is subject to the state requirements limiting lighting levels on specific building elements. - Landscape lighting should be utilized to accent landscaping and pathways and be directed downward and away from the property line. - q.
+Outdoor lighting shall be light emitting diodes (LED) or other high-efficiency light bulbs.